BETH LEE

 Calligrapher | Book Artist

 I have a library containing hundreds of calligraphy and art books, and I have an opinion on them all.
 If you've got a comment or question about a calligraphy book, e-mail me and I'll be happy to give you my free opinion on it; it'll be worth every penny!
-I get a commission if you buy books from these Amazon links.
+As an Amazon Associate, I earn from qualifying purchases.
 They guess (accurately) that if they give me some money back, I'll promptly turn around and spend on it more books :) Most titles are linked to Amazon, and take you away from this website.

 Historical Scripts, A Handbook for Calligraphers, by Stan Knight.
 A must for anyone wanting to study historical hands.